Skip to main content

 Further information

-Pay-to-park charges for EV and plug-in hybrid vehicles have been extremely low (from 8p an hour in Paddington to just 24p an hour in the West End) as to be virtually nominal.
-Until 2017, these vehicles were granted free parking at pay-to-park bays in Westminster.
-For resident permits, 'eco' permits are currently free of charge.
-As the EV charges are increasing from an extremely low base, any change to fit the aims of the new scheme would inevitably result in a large percentage increase.
+Pay-to-park charges for EV and plug-in hybrid vehicles had traditionally been extremely low (from 8p an hour in Paddington to just 24p an hour in the West End) as to be virtually nominal, and until 2017 these vehicles were granted free parking at pay-to-park bays in Westminster.
+For resident permits, 'eco' permits were previously free of charge.
+As the EV charges have increased from an extremely low base, any pricing change to fit the aims of the new scheme inevitably result in a large percentage increase.

 Vehicle examples